Bulgaria in the Eurovision Song Contest 2021: Semi-final

 Victoria took part in technical rehearsals on 11 and 14 May, followed by dress rehearsals on 19 and 20 May.
 This included the jury show on 19 May where the professional juries of each country watched and voted on the competing entries.

 The Bulgarian performance featured Victoria performing on a rotating platform in a blue jacket and pants.
 The LED stage floor displayed water and Victoria stroked a picture of her and her father from her childhood during the song.
 The performance also featured smoke and an hourglass effect, which a stream of sand was poured in onto the stage with Victoria reaching and touching it.
 The stage concept of the Bulgarian performance was developed by Austrian director Marvin Dietmann.
 An off-stage backing vocalist also joined Victoria: the co-composer of "Growing Up Is Getting Old" Maya Nalani.

 At the end of the show, Bulgaria was announced as having finished in the top 10 and subsequently qualifying for the grand final.
-It was later revealed that Bulgaria placed third in the semi-final, receiving a total of 177 points: 101 points from the televoting and 149 points from the juries.
+It was later revealed that Bulgaria placed third in the semi-final, receiving a total of 250 points: 101 points from the televoting and 149 points from the juries.

 Final

 Shortly after the second semi-final, a winners' press conference was held for the ten qualifying countries.
 As part of this press conference, the qualifying artists took part in a draw to determine which half of the grand final they would subsequently participate in.
 This draw was done in the order the countries were announced during the semi-final.
-Switzerland was drawn to compete in the first half.
+Bulgaria was drawn to compete in the second half.
 Following this draw, the shows' producers decided upon the running order of the final, as they had done for the semi-finals.
-Switzerland was subsequently placed to perform in position 17, following the entry from Finland and before the entry from Lithuania.
+Bulgaria was subsequently placed to perform in position 17, following the entry from Finland and before the entry from Lithuania.

 Victoria once again took part in dress rehearsals on 21 and 22 May before the final, including the jury final where the professional juries cast their final votes before the live show.
 Victoria performed a repeat of her semi-final performance during the final on 22 May.
 Bulgaria placed eleventh in the final, scoring 170 points: 30 points from the televoting and 140 points from the juries.